corona-warn-app/cwa-server/docs/FEDERATION-CALLBACK.md

 --------------------------------------------------|-------------
 `debug`                                           | Sets the log level to `DEBUG` and changes the `CONSOLE_LOG_PATTERN` used by Log4j 2.
 `cloud`                                           | Removes default values for the `spring.flyway`, `spring.datasource` and sets federation gateway contexts
-`disable-callback-cert-auth`                      | Disables certificate authentication for the Callback endpoint.
 `disable-ssl-client-postgres`                     | Disables SSL with a pinned certificate for the connection to the postgres.
-`disable-ssl-server`                              | Disables SSL for the Callback endpoint.

 Please refer to the inline comments in the base `application.yaml` configuration file for further details on the configuration properties impacted by the above profiles.

 ## CallbackController

 REST-controller that handles incoming GET-requests.
 Constructs new FederationBatchInfos from received parameters and triggers persistence of those.
-All other requests are being denied (configured in [SecurityConfig.java](SecurityConfig.java).
+All other requests are being denied - configured in `SecurityConfig.java`.

 ## ApiExceptionHandler